-- From the HP Utility for Windows, select the Settings tab and change the Cutter option in Printer Settings > Advanced. - From the HP Utility for Mac OS X, select Configuration > Printer Settings > Advanced and change the Cutter option.
+- From the HP Utility for Windows, select the Settings tab and change the Cutter option in Printer Settings > Advanced. - From the HP Utility for Mac OS, select Configuration > Printer Settings > Advanced and change the Cutter option. - From the Embedded Web Server, select the Setup tab, then Printer Settings > Advanced, and change the Cutter option. - From the front panel, press , then Setup > Print retrieval > Enable cutter and change the cutter option.